julzelements/ftr-julian-scharf/tasks.md

-# Clock Component
+# Timer Component

 Handles time management.
 Publishes a logEvent every time the tick occurs.
 Interval is hardcoded upon initialisation.

 Will not be adding queue redundancy.
 Only one event at a time.

 Pause method will require some thought.
 If the pause is supposed to start midway between two ticks.
 Then there may need to be another property to hold that 'short tick'.
-Consider edge cases and clearing out events when the clock pauses.
+Consider edge cases and clearing out events when the timer pauses.

 ### Methods: